the-bald-lad/the-bald-lad/README.md

 # Hi, my name is Sam!

-<h3>I am a second year university student studying a Computer Science BSc degree</h3>
+<h3>I am a university student studying a Computer Science BSc degree, currently on an industrial placement.</h3>
-<h3>I have experience in Python, C++, C#, GDScript and a small amount of Java, Haskell and HTML/CSS/JS.</h3>
+<h3>I have experience in C#, C++ and Python from both professional and university projects.</h3>
-<h3>Currently, I am studying Python and C++, and I am planning to be working on long term projects inbetween my studies.</h3>

 </div>
 <hr>